icon-project/centralized-relay/docs/config.md

   - `kms-key-id`: The KMS key ID used for keystore encryption.

 - `chains`: The chains that will be used.
-  - `evm`: The configuration for the Avalanche chain.
+  - `evm`: The configuration for the evm compataible chains.
     - `type`: The type of the chain.
     - `value`: The configuration for the chain.
       - `rpc-url`: The RPC URL for the chain.
       - `verifier-rpc-url`: The verifier RPC URL for the chain.
+        Used for the chains that have a verifier RPC URL.

       - `start-height`: The past start height for the chain when starting the relayer.

       This is the past chain height for the chain when starting the relayer.